datatogether/datatogether/README.md

 If you would like to **add to the discussion**, please see our [Contributing Guidelines](./CONTRIBUTING.md) and [Code of Conduct](https://github.com/datatogether/datatogether/blob/master/CONDUCT.md).

-If you want to **get into code and start hacking**, then [webapp](https://github.com/datatogether/sentry) and [sentry](http://github.com/datatogether/sentry) are the best points of entry.
+If you want to **get into code and start hacking**, check out [first timer](https://github.com/issues?q=is:open+org:datatogether+label:first-timers-only) issues!
+[Webapp](https://github.com/datatogether/sentry) and [sentry](http://github.com/datatogether/sentry) are the best points of entry.
 We track project progress using a [Waffle Board](https://waffle.io/datatogether/roadmap) and identify major goals in our [Roadmap repository](https://github.com/datatogether/roadmap/).

 ### Community Calendar